Richard J. Ferris: Career

 He organized the company into a travel conglomerate and renamed it Allegis, while trying to battle activist investors' attempts to take over the company.
 The conglomerate brought together United Airlines, along with the company's acquisitions of the rental car company Hertz, Westin Hotels, Hilton Hotels, and the Apollo Reservation System.
 In a later interview in 2002, he would say that the name sounded like "a bad cold".

 During this time, he was noted to have worked on an 'unusual' financing deal with The Boeing Company where he paid the corporation $700 million in convertible notes which could have been exchanged for 16% of the common stock of the Allegis combined entity.
-The move was intended to serve as a deterrent against hostile takeovers but instead ended up offending its shareholders over dilution of their existing shares.
+The move was intended to act as a deterrent against hostile takeovers but instead ended up offending its shareholders over dilution of their existing shares.

 The conglomerate did not result in the intended synergies and a takeover bid was mounted by the company's pilot union for $4.5 billion.
 The board agreed to disband the conglomerate and undertake a restructuring effort in 1987, resulting in the sale of the Hilton Hotels and Hertz rental car businesses.
 Ferris stepped down as the CEO in June 1987.

 Ferris stayed connected with the travel industry, partnering with American businessman and former MLB commissioner Peter Ueberroth to acquire Guest Quarters Hotels while partnering with the American multinational conglomerate General Electric.
 The company would go on to merge with DoubleTree hotels in December 1993, and later with the Promus Hotel Corporation.
 Ferris quit the combined company in 1997.

 Ferris partnered with Ueberroth, actor Clint Eastwood, and golfer Arnold Palmer to buy the Pebble Beach Company, which owned resorts and golf courses including Pebble Beach Golf Links, from Japanese investors at the Sumitomo Bank and Taiheiyo Club.
 He remained as a co-chairman of the club for 20 years before stepping down in 2020.
-Ferris also served as the PGA Board chair for policy.
-He also served as a member of the board at various companies, including Procter & Gamble, Rockwell Collins, and BP-AMOCO.
+Ferris also was the PGA Board chair for policy.
+He was a member of the board at various companies, including Procter & Gamble, Rockwell Collins, and BP-AMOCO.